What Is Men's Mental Health Therapy?

 Insurance Coverage

-Most extended health plans in Ontario cover Registered Psychotherapist services.
-Receipts provided for reimbursement
+Most extended health plans cover Registered Psychotherapist services.
+Receipts provided.

 Any device with internet and camera.
-Simple, secure platform that works from anywhere you have privacy
+Simple, secure platform.

-Individual therapy sessions are $150.
-Many clients notice improvements in their stress levels and relationships within the first few sessions, with significant progress typically seen within 8-12 weeks of consistent work.
+Investment: Individual therapy sessions are $175.
+Many clients notice improvements within the first few sessions.

 Ready to move beyond "I'm fine" and build real solutions?